CageCode/World-Food-Ecosystems/practical3/QGIS.md

 <br />

---> If you are stuck, make sure that you check again how you imported/visualized the DEM in the first practical, and that you understand everything you have done previously today.
+> If you are stuck, make sure that you check again how you imported/visualized the DEM in the first practical, and that you understand everything you have done previously today. <br />

---> If you cannot find the answers there, feel free to ask.
+> If you cannot find the answers there, feel free to ask. <br />

 Once you also have the elevation, export the two tables to your google drive: